 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Instead of pork sausage, use turkey breakfast sausage to reduce calories.
+- Instead of pork sausage, use turkey breakfast sausage.

 - Add fresh or frozen blueberries, chopped apples, raisins, or dried cranberries to make a sweet and savory treat.